Ahavas Shalom Trust

 Grant Programs

-The trust makes grants to organizations, but specific grant programs, amounts, or categories are not publicly disclosed.
+The trust makes grants to organisations, but specific grant programmes, amounts, or categories are not publicly disclosed.
 Based on the charity's stated purposes, funding likely supports:

 - Poverty relief initiatives